es-clip/es-clip.github.io/README.md

-# Neuroevolution of Self-Interpretable Agents

-This repo contains the videos for our GECCO2020 [paper](https://arxiv.org/abs/2003.08165).
+# Modern Evolution Strategies for Creativity: Fitting Concrete Images and Abstract Concepts
 ### If all you want to do is view the page locally

 Run `python -m http.server` to serve on the base directory to view `index.html` in a local browser.